fairfieldt/Biped/README.md

 # Biped
-simple WIndows keyboard emulation for Infinity Foot Controls
+simple Windows keyboard emulation for Infinity Foot Controls

 The existing Pedable application lacks some features (multiple pedals down at once) and has some issues (dropping pedal up events).